 user_98765 12% Exclude from Paid Campaigns Meta Ads / Google Ads

-• Sales Prioritisation (Phone Calls): Instead of a sales team cold-calling a list alphabetically, the CRM automatically surfaces users with a 90%+ propensity score to the top of the queue.
-Sales reps focus their time exclusively on prospects who are mathematically ready to buy, dramatically increasing close rates.
+Take sales prioritisation.
+Instead of forcing a team to blindly cold-call a list alphabetically, your CRM automatically kicks the high-propensity users to the very top of the queue.
+Your reps stop grinding through unqualified leads and spend their energy exclusively on prospects who are statistically ready to buy.

 Engineering Predictive Analytics

-Transitioning from reporting on the past to predicting the future is one of the most impactful architectural upgrades a business can make.
-If a platform is generating consistent traffic but struggling with high acquisition costs, deploying a bespoke propensity model provides a mathematical, engineering-led solution to the problem.
+Moving from reporting on the past to predicting the future is a heavy architectural lift.
+But if your platform pulls consistent traffic while struggling with brutal acquisition costs, rolling out a bespoke propensity model offers a hard, mathematical fix.

 Johari Lanng